KaviyaManikandan/Weather-app/README.md

 # Weather App

-This repository contains a simple Weather App built using HTML, CSS, and JavaScript.
+This repository contains a simple Weather App built using HTML, CSS, and JavaScript with docker.
 The app displays weather information based on user input.

 ## Usage